Remi-Coulom/joedb/doc/source/intro.rst

 Joedb is the Journal-Only Embedded Database.
 Its purpose is to allow crash-safe manipulation of data stored in permanent storage.
 Data is stored as a journal of all modifications.
 This way, the whole data history is remembered, and it is possible to re-create any past state of the database.
 It is also a way to make the system extremely simple, and fast.

-Traditional relational database use a journal as an auxiliary structure to deal with crash recovery and transactions, and keep data in tables.
-Joedb takes the opposite approach, where the journal serves as the "official" storage of data, and tables are auxiliary structures that may be re-build from the journal if necessary.

 Joedb comes with a compiler that takes a database schema as input, and produces C++ code.
 The generated C++ data-manipulation code is convenient to use, efficient, and type-safe.